Phantom Thread (soundtrack): Background and recording

-Phantom Thread is a historical drama set in 1950s London and is about the fictional couturier Reynolds Woodcock, played by Daniel Day-Lewis.
+Phantom Thread is a historical drama set in 1950s London about a fictional couturier, Reynolds Woodcock, played by Daniel Day-Lewis.
 The soundtrack was composed by Jonny Greenwood and consists of piano and string sections.
-Director Paul Thomas Anderson initially asked Greenwood for an "English" sound, but they found the folk-influenced orchestral music typical of Britain in the 1950s to be too "twee" for a London fashion designer like Reynolds Woodcock.
-Greenwood specifically researched music that was written and recorded during the 1950s as well as the classical music which was popular with that generation.
+Director Paul Thomas Anderson initially asked Greenwood for an "English" sound, but they found the folk-influenced orchestral music typical of Britain in the 1950s too "twee" for a London fashion designer like Woodcock.
+Greenwood specifically researched music written and recorded during the 1950s as well as the classical music popular with that generation.
 The works of Nelson Riddle and Glenn Gould's Bach recordings were Greenwood's primary references.
 In particular, Anderson advised Greenwood to research Riddle's score for Stanley Kubrick's Lolita (1962) and his work with jazz pianist Oscar Peterson.
 Anderson also advised Greenwood to view David Lean's 1949 film The Passionate Friends, which was scored by Richard Addinsell.
 The music of jazz pianist Bill Evans was also an inspiration for Greenwood.

 Greenwood's score was written during his travels for Radiohead's A Moon Shaped Pool tour, including in hotel rooms and dressing rooms.
-His recording process first involved recording demos through his iPhone and sending them to Anderson.
+His process involved recording demos on his iPhone and sending them to Anderson.
 The first two pieces he sent were deemed too dark by Anderson, who felt the music was "giving away what's going to happen" in the story.
 Anderson pushed Greenwood for a more romantic sound, and was interested in incorporating large string sections.
-Greenwood was inspired by the large, "over-the-top" romantic orchestra recordings of baroque composers Bach and Vivaldi from the 1960s and 1970s, including Riccardo Muti's 1977 recording of Vivaldi's "Gloria".
+Greenwood was inspired by the large, "over-the-top" romantic orchestra recordings of Baroque composers Bach and Vivaldi from the 1960s and 1970s, including Riccardo Muti's 1977 recording of Vivaldi's "Gloria".
 He was also inspired by string-heavy jazz records from the 1950s, including Ben Webster's Music for Loving (1954).
-Greenwood envisioned what music the characters themselves would have listened to, and convinced Anderson that the character of Woodcock would intensely listen to Glenn Gould.
+Greenwood envisioned what music the characters would have listened to, and convinced Anderson that Woodcock would intensely listen to Glenn Gould.
 Principally, Greenwood focused on composing "genuinely romantic music" that was sincere and not "pastiche" or "overly atonal/microtonal".
-At the same time, he worked to ensure the music was keeping with the 1950s while avoiding any sense of being "tongue-in-cheek" or "ironic", which Greenwood believed was antithetical to the character of Reynolds Woodcock.
-The piano served as the common ground between the contrasting romantic compositions for the film and the more formal music fitting for Reynolds Woodcock.
+At the same time, he worked to ensure the music was keeping with the 1950s while avoiding any sense of being "tongue-in-cheek" or "ironic", which Greenwood believed was antithetical to Woodcock's nature.
+The piano served as the common ground between the contrasting romantic compositions for the film and the more formal befitting Woodcock.
 Greenwood also received musical input from Day-Lewis, who discussed the music of Thomas Tallis.